raycast/script-commands/README.md

 ## Awesome Script Commands

-You can find a lot of [useful script commands built by our community](commands/) here.
+You can find a lot of [useful Script Commands built by our community](commands/) here.

 Want to contribute?
 What a brilliant idea, please see this [contribution guide](CONTRIBUTING.md), it will help you with getting started.